 What Strategies Work for You?

 As a psychologist, I understand that it can be extremely difficult to find ways to get your tendency to avoid tasks under control.
 Have you tried other strategies that helped you break your procrastination cycle?
 Share with me in the comment section below.

 Have you tried addressing procrastination on your own without success?
 Are you looking for extra support to break the cycle of procrastination for good?
-I am a trained counseling psychologist and I help individuals and couples in Seattle area with a wide range of mental health concerns at my Ballard counseling office.
-Whether you are looking for help with your procrastination, relationship, anxiety, body image concerns, depression, trauma or another mental health concern, I look forward to hearing from you.
-You can schedule a free 15-minute phone consultation or contact me for more information.
+Our team of trained therapists can help individuals and couples in Seattle area with a wide range of mental health concerns.
+We currently offer online counseling from the comfort of your own home.
+You can schedule a free 15-minute phone consultation or contact us for more information.